50 Best Wedding Locations In NYC To Get Married

 One hundred and two stories up give you the city’s most iconic views and make you feel like you are walking in the clouds.
-This is such a classic New York City location and perfect for beautiful wedding photos.
+This classic New York City location is perfect for beautiful wedding photos.

 DUMBO is one of the most iconic wedding photo locations in Brooklyn.
 For the best photos, head to the corner of Washington Street and Water Street.
-There you’ll get the historic brick road, brownstone buildings, and an unbeatable view of the Brooklyn Bridge.
+You’ll get the historic brick road, brownstone buildings, and an unbeatable view of the Brooklyn Bridge.

 13. Brooklyn Bridge